Blog Archives

 Five bits of tea trivia that are WRONG!

 I suppose tea trivia is like any other kind of trivia.
 Some of the most fascinating trivia is also some of the least accurate.
 I did a little bit of searching around the web for tea trivia, and found some that were a little bit off, some that were just badly phrased, and some that were flat-out wrong.
-Here, for your reading enjoyment, are four of those inaccurate gems I dug up.
+Here, for your reading enjoyment, are five of those inaccurate gems I dug up.

 1. Iced tea was invented at the 1904 St. Louis World’s Fair by an Englishman named Richard Blechynden.

 WRONG!
-This was the first “fact” in the top Google search for tea trivia (“51 Tea Facts Every Tea Lover Should Know“).
-The present a compelling explanation that it was hot, and his tea wasn’t selling, so he poured it over ice, thus inventing iced tea!
+This was the first “fact” in the top Google search for tea trivia (“51 Tea Facts Every Tea Lover Should Know”).
+They present a compelling explanation that it was hot, and his tea wasn’t selling, so he poured it over ice, thus inventing iced tea!

 That’s a cool story — and it’s one you can find all over the Internet, but it’s all ruined if you happen to take a peak at Housekeeping in Old Virginia, by Marion Cabell Tyree.
 It was published in 1877, proving that iced tea had been around long before the St. Louis World’s Fair.